POSTGRADUATE PROGRAM

 MONEY

-The expression you “pay what you get” applies to postgraduate programs.
-There are many institutions offering programs that vary by a factor of 10.
-If you select a reputable business school/university, and depending on the country/location, you will be paying up to 45’000 Euros for a DBA and approx. 10’000 Euros less for an MSc.
-The course fee is one part of the postgraduate degree costs, so don’t forget to include travel and hotels.
-Make sure the business school is close to an international airport because it will reduce your travel time and also costs.
-Some people ask if there are scholarships (there are a few), but these are mostly for universities and you have to be eligible, i.e., typically living in the country.
-Business Schools rarely give out scholarships.
+The expression ‘you get what you pay for’ applies to postgraduate programs.
+Many institutions offer programs that vary by a factor of 10.
+Choosing a reputable business school or university, depending on the country or location, can result in paying up to 45,000 Euros for a DBA and approximately 10,000 Euros less for an MSc.
+Course fees are only one part of the total postgraduate degree costs; don’t forget to include travel and accommodation expenses.
+Ensure the business school is close to an international airport to reduce travel time and costs.
+Some inquire about scholarships (there are a few), but these are mostly for universities and have specific eligibility criteria, typically requiring residency in the country.
+Business schools rarely offer scholarships.

 PASSION

-Students will have an idea of a topic, apply, and be accepted on the basis of their topic.
-However, you will learn in the courses and from discussions that there are topics that are more interesting and impactful.
-Take time to explore a topic that you are passionate about and make sure that it is the topic you want to spend 3 to 4 years on researching and writing.
+Students will have an idea of a topic, apply, and be accepted based on their chosen topic.
+However, during courses and discussions, you will discover that some topics are more interesting and impactful than others.
+Take the time to explore a topic that you are passionate about and ensure it is one you want to dedicate 3 to 4 years to researching and writing about.

 SUPERVISOR

-An experienced/published supervisor versus a supervisor with no publishing experience will make the difference between passing or failing.
-If you have an attentive experienced supervisor, then you are likely to enjoy your postgraduate degree journey, be in the top of your class, be introduced to other academics and students, and publish and build a friendship with your supervisor that will extend after your postgraduation.
+An experienced or published supervisor versus one with no publishing experience can make the difference between passing or failing.
+If you have an attentive, experienced supervisor, you are likely to enjoy your postgraduate degree journey, excel in your class, connect with other academics and students, publish work, and build a lasting friendship with your supervisor after graduation.

-Also note: It is obvious to experienced supervisors whether a student who has submitted a dissertation or thesis has been supported by an experienced or inexperienced supervisor.
+Also, note: Experienced supervisors can easily discern whether a student who submits a dissertation or thesis has been supported by an experienced or inexperienced supervisor.

-When you are on the courses, talk to students who know the supervisors and determine who would be the best supervisor for you.
-Supervisors are very busy, so you will be competing for the best ones who can take on only a limited number of students.
+While you are in the courses, talk to students who know the supervisors and determine which one would be the best fit for you.
+Supervisors are often very busy, so you will be competing for those who can only take on a limited number of students.

 JOURNALS

 If you don’t have access to the latest papers, you risk missing important research.
-Journal access is key; therefore, make sure that you ask the institution which journals or access methods are supported.
+Journal access is crucial; therefore, make sure to inquire with the institution about which journals or access methods are supported.

 PROFESSOR